liflab/beepbeep-3-book/markdown/core/README.md

 ![Using the Boolean "and" operator in a `Cumulate` processor.](CumulateAnd.png)

 When receiving the first event (`true`), the processor computes its conjunction with the start value (also `true`), resulting in the first output event (`true`).
 The same thing happens for the second input event, resulting in the output event `true`.
 The third input event is `false`; its conjunction with the previous output event (`true`) results in `false`.
 From then on, the processor will return `false`, no matter the input events that arrive.
-This is because the conjunction of `false` with anything always returns `false`.
+This is because the conjunction of `false` (the previous output event) with anything always returns `false`.
 Hence, the expected output of the program is this:

     The event is: true
     The event is: true